cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/ConnectorsApi.md

 Delete SDC

-Delete an SDC in the CDO tenant
+Delete an SDC in the SCC tenant

 ### Example